 Well, how are students really even affected, you may ask?
 According to the U.S. Department of Education, a child’s learning environment impacts their social behavior drastically.

-The University of Buffalo also says that a positive and nice well-structured environment impacts a child by 25%.
+The University of Buffalo also says that a positive and well-structured environment impacts a child by 25%.
 MHS does not excel in giving students a well-structured environment by not being able to fix well-known problems.

 “I’ve seen students walk on that carpet, then go down that ramp, and fall multiple times,” Maxey also states, adding, “It got so bad that the janitors had to put down carpet on the tile so people would stop from slipping.”